Nutrient-Drug Interactions

 View Patient Education

-Nutrition can affect the body’s response to drugs; conversely, drugs can affect the body’s nutrition.
+Nutrition can affect the body’s response to medications; conversely, medications can affect the body’s nutrition.

 Nutritional deficiencies can affect drug absorption and metabolism.
-Severe energy and protein deficiencies reduce tissue enzyme concentrations and may impair the response to drugs by reducing absorption or protein binding and causing liver dysfunction.
-Changes in the gastrointestinal tract can impair absorption and affect the response to a drug.
+Severe energy and protein deficiencies reduce tissue enzyme concentrations and may impair the response to medications by reducing absorption or protein binding and causing liver dysfunction.
+Changes in the gastrointestinal tract can impair absorption and affect the response to a medication.
 Deficiency of calcium, magnesium, or zinc may impair drug metabolism.
-Vitamin C deficiency decreases activity of drug-metabolizing enzymes, especially in older people.
+Vitamin C deficiency decreases activity of drug-metabolizing enzymes, especially in older adults.

 Table